Reintegrationism

-Reintegrationism (reintegracionismo, /gl/, /pt-PT/), or Lusism, is a linguistic movement in Galicia that advocates for the recognition of Galician and varieties of the Portuguese language as a single language.
-Reintegrationists argue that the different dialects of Galician and Portuguese should be classified as part of the Galician-Portuguese language, rather than two languages within a common branch.
-The largest reintegrationist association is the Galician Language Association (AGAL).
+Reintegrationism (reintegracionismo, /gl/, /pt-PT/) is a linguistic and cultural movement in Galicia that argues for the recognition of Galician and Portuguese as a single pluricentric language.
+According to this perspective, the various dialects spoken in Galicia, Asturias (Eonavian), Portugal, Brazil, and Lusophone Africa belong to a shared linguistic system referred to as Galician-Portuguese.
+The oldest and largest entity in this movement is the Galician Language Association, led by president Jon Amil.